 Many private commercial buildings share similar deferred maintenance issues, even with recent municipal ordinances requiring benchmarking, auditing, retro-commissioning and various incentives related to upgrades.
 The operators of commercial buildings in the private sector face barriers other than public funding, including conflicting priorities between owners and employees (or occupants) over limited operating and capital dollars, elevated payback periods beyond 3.5 years and a lack of knowledge regarding recent technologies that offer advanced monitoring of their building systems.

 However, investments in building retrofits and renovations can provide a multitude of benefits, including reduced energy consumption (and, therefore, carbon footprint), improved IEQ and increased physical resiliency.
 In addition, properly maintaining facilities, extending their use and life, is inherently sustainable.
 The continued use of buildings helps preserve the embodied energy of the facilities, prevents the need to use new, energy-intensive construction materials and keeps construction debris out of landfills.

 Evolving technologies over the past decade have included advancements in enhanced building automation and monitoring systems, using advanced metering and analytical software.
 These have proved to be very beneficial in building retrofits.
 According to Fortune Business Insights, this “smart” building market is expected to have a compound annual growth rate of approximately 22% from 2022 to 2029, with energy consumption concerns being the key market driver.

-As a multidiscipline professional services firm, Hanson has a number of dedicated design engineers, energy management professionals, commissioning agents and environmental and sustainability personnel.
-We have experience in assembling a synergistic, highly knowledgeable auditing team to comprehensively address our clients’ needs.
-For further information, contact Bill Bradford at email@example.com.
+As a multidiscipline professional services firm, Hanson has dedicated engineers, energy management professionals and commissioning agents with experience in facility condition assessments, energy audits, retro-commissioning and smart building technologies.
+For further information, contact Bob Knoedler at firstname.lastname@example.org or Bill Bradford at email@example.com.